Fees & Timeline

 Fees

-There are fees for both BPI Certification and BPI Membership.
+There are fees for both BPI Certification and BPI Certification Mark Licensing.

 Certification

-• The application fee is $1,500 USD for new certifications, $500 of which is non-refundable.
-Using non-certified ingredients may result in additional application fees.
+• The application fee is $1,500 USD for Commercial Only certifications and $3,000 USD for Commercial & Home certifications.
 Certifications are valid for 3 years.

-• Recertification required at 3 years ($1,000) See more on Recertification here.
+• Recertification is required every 3 years ($1,000 USD per certificate).
+See more on Recertification here.

 Sublicensing

-• The cost of a sublicense between a BPI member (licensee) and non-BPI member (sublicensee) is $500/year USD, which will be prorated to the BPI member's Membership and Licensing renewal date.
-Additional sublicenses can be added for no additional cost within that licensee-sublicensee relationship.
-Either the licensee or sublicensee can be invoiced; however licensees who elect to pay the fees for their sublicenses receive a discount of 50% on each sublicense after their fifth one.
+• The cost of a sublicense from a BPI License holder is $500/year USD, which will be prorated to the BPI licensee's Licensing renewal date.
+Either the licensee or sublicensee can be invoiced; however, licensees who elect to pay the fees for their sublicenses receive a discount of 50% on each sublicense after their fifth one.

-• There is no separate cost for a sublicense between two BPI Members, as long as both companies maintain active membership by paying their annual licensing/membership fee.
+• There is no separate cost for a sublicense between two BPI License holders, as long as both companies maintain their annual licensing fee.

-• Sublicensees requiring customized or hybrid sublicense agreements or participating with How2Compost are required to become BPI Members and will be billed for their Membership and Licensing Fee.
+• Sublicensees requiring customized or hybrid sublicense agreements or participating with How2Compost are required to become BPI Licensees and will be billed for their Licensing Fee.

 Invoicing